NXT TakeOver: Brooklyn II: Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the July 27 episode of NXT, NXT General Manager William Regal named Shinsuke Nakamura the number one contender to face Samoa Joe for the NXT Championship at TakeOver: Brooklyn II.
 Joe, unhappy with his opponent, first refused to face Nakamura and requested a different opponent but obliged after Regal threatened to strip him of the title.

 At TakeOver: Dallas, Asuka defeated Bayley for the NXT Women's Championship by submission when Bayley passed out.
 On the May 18 episode of NXT, Nia Jax defeated Bayley and kayfabe injured the former.
 At TakeOver: The End, Jax, who was replacing Bayley, was defeated by Asuka.
 Bayley returned on the June 22 episode, where she defeated Deonna Purrazzo.
 In the following weeks, tensions between Asuka and Bayley escalated before a match was scheduled between the two at TakeOver Brooklyn II.
 On the August 3 episode, after Asuka won her match, Bayley, who was sitting at ringside after being offered a chair by Asuka, got in the ring after Asuka kept Aliyah in her signature Asuka Lock.
 On the August 10 episode, Asuka and Bayley signed their match contract.

 On the August 3 episode of NXT, a vignette aired of Ember Moon's upcoming debut at TakeOver: Brooklyn II.
 On the August 17 episode, Billie Kay guilted general manager William Regal into putting her into the match against Ember Moon.

 On the August 3 episode of NXT, Bobby Roode made his NXT TV debut.
 The following week, after Andrade Cien Almas defeated Angelo Dawkins, Roode informed Almas that General Manager William Regal scheduled a match between the two at TakeOver: Brooklyn II.